michaeljmuller/plexstack/README.md

 ★ Click the big blue "Add Root Folder" at the bottom of the page, select the folder named "root-folder" (the path will say `/root-folder/`) and then click "Ok".

+This should be repeated if you're linking with multiple Plex folders; I also added `bill-series`.

 ## Import previously-downloaded TV into Sonarr

 This is only necessary if you already have TV in the Sonarr's root folder (in the plex library).